Kosovare Asllani: Second return to Linköpings FC

-On 10 August 2017, it was announced a two and a half-year contract had been agreed for Asllani to return to Linköpings FC.
+On 10 August 2017, it was announced a two-and-a-half-year contract had been agreed for Asllani to return to Linköpings FC.
 She departed the club by mutual consent on 15 July 2019.

 CD Tacón/Real Madrid

-After her departure from Linköpings FC, Asllani signs with CD Tacón/Real Madrid on 18 July 2019.
+After her departure from Linköpings FC, Asllani signed with CD Tacón/Real Madrid on 18 July 2019.
 Upon Real Madrid's purchase of their license, CD Tacón will operate as Real Madrid's women's team starting from 2020, making Asllani the first Galáctica.

 Asllani scored 5 goals in 17 league appearances for Tacón in the prematurely ended 2019–20 Primera Iberdrola season.
 After the rebrand of the team to Real Madrid CFF, she started the season explosively, scoring 8 goals in the first 8 league appearances despite playing in an unfamiliar out-and-out-striker role.

+In 2021–22, Asllani scored 3 league goals.

 AC Milan

-On 30 June 2022, Asllani joined AC Milan.
+On 30 June 2022, Asllani joined Italian club AC Milan.

+She scored 9 goals in her first season in Serie A.

+London City Lionesses

+Asllani joined the London City Lionesses of the Women's Championship on 28 June 2024.
+The club was promoted to the Super League for the 2025–26 season.
+In their first game against Arsenal on 6 September, Asllani scored London City's first goal in the top flight of football.